Alternatives to Gas-Powered Leaf Blowers

 Yard Sweepers: Hand-powered sweepers with a debris catch basin are quiet and pollution free.
 They take less energy than the rake and broom method, but are equally as effective.
 Most can be used on both concrete and grass.
 Home Depot sells a Gleason brand sweeper, and Ace Hardware sells sweepers too, as does Amazon.
 Cons?
 You still have to push the thing.

 If you're not physically fit enough to rake and don't want to leave your leaves to nourish the soil or protect wildlife, you might consider using a push lawn sweeper.
 It still takes some energy, but not as much as raking.
 The bag collects leaves and other debris.

 Lawnmowers: Many lawnmowers also have the ability to mulch and vacuum leaves and small yard debris.
 This alternative is great for nourishing the lawn with natural mulch.
 There are both electric and hand propulsion mowers that do not pollute the air, are much quieter than leaf blowers, and are often cheaper too.
 One company is making a specially shaped, large bag for leaf collection that fits all motorized lawn mowers.

 Many homeowners use the rationale that it's unsightly to leave mulch on the lawn, no matter how healthy it is for the lawn.
 If they/you really don't like the noise and smell of gas, though, isn't the temporary unsightliness worth it?

-On the other hand, some landscape maintenance companies, themselves, don't like changing habits and will resist a homeowner's attempts to get them to stop using gas-powered blowers.
-In that case, homeowners can counteract it by buying a mulching lawnmower of their own, and requiring the landscaper/s to use it as part of the contract.
+Even landscape maintenance companies don't like changing habits, and will often resist a homeowner's attempts to get them to stop using gas-powered blowers.
+Homeowners can counteract that by buying a mulching lawnmower of their own and requiring the landscaper/s to use it as part of the contract.

 - Stop raking your leaves! - The Washington Post